A 'Jack of All Trades' In Many Fields

 I recently started my fourth year at Taylor University, where I'm majoring in Computer Science With Cyber Security.
 I was also recently employed by Lockheed Martin as an iOS Security Researcher.
 Unfortunately, due to these things, development on Revera has been slow going.
 On top of that, the remaining items to do are immensely time consuming, but we're looking at a plausible beta release in early 2019.

-When I'm not doing any of the above, I can be found binging TV shows on Netflix or playing video games, or just kicking back listening to a good album.
+When I'm not doing any of the above, I can be found binging TV shows on Netflix, playing video games, or just kicking back and listening to some good music.
 When I'm not at home, I'm likely at the shooting range doing competitive skeet shooting, hanging out with friends, or riding my dirtbike.
 When I have the time and resources (which isn't often), I also enjoy making shortfilms.
 During highschool, I'd use any excuse I could to make them, so many of my films correlate with with a school project.
-As of recently, I've also dabbled in music recording and production (I started teaching myself screaming vocals, and Pro Tools X) - the results of which can be seen in the music section of my portfolio.
+As of recently, I've also dabbled in music recording and production (I started teaching myself screaming vocals, guitar, and Pro Tools X) - the results of which can be seen in the music section of my portfolio.

 Circumstance forced me to become a "Jack of All Trades" in software development.
 Now, it's my goal to become a "Jack of All Trades" in as many different fields as I can.

 Site Designed and Developed By:

 Why The Apple Replica?

 Developer Perspective: I very easily could have developed an original site.
 But, I feel mimmicking Apple's website in some ways shows off my skills better than an original one.
 In just over a week of development time, I was able to make a near perfect replica of the website of one of the world's largest tech giants - not once, not twice, but thrice - using 100% original code (aside from the few frameworks I used).